 Stickers were used to highlight fridge items and CDs in schedule 2 and 3 including tramadol.
-Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
+Prescriptions for schedule 4 CDs were annotated to highlight the 28-daty expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with stickers.
-The RP described that he checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
-Records of results were not made on the patient medication record (PMR).
+The RP described that she checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+Records of results were usually made on the patient medication record (PMR), as were details of significant interventions.

-The RP had completed an audit of patients who may become pregnant receiving sodium valproate as part of the Valproate Pregnancy Prevention Programme.
+The RP had completed an audit of patients at risk of getting pregnant receiving valproate as part of the Valproate Pregnancy Prevention Programme.
 No patients had been identified who met the eligibility criteria for the pregnancy prevention programme.
-Stickers were available for staff to apply to the boxes of valproate products for any potential women in the at risk group, and information cards present to be given to eligible patients at each dispensing.
+Stickers were available for staff to apply to the boxes of valproate products for any potential women of child-bearing age, and information cards present to be given to eligible patients at each dispensing.